 Note: If there is an interruption to the power supply and the battery has failed, the instrument displays an error message when the power supply is restored.
 In this case, you should set the current time and date so that the instrument continues to log data at the correct times.

 Data Logging

 The instrument will log the main-menu variables if real-time clock option is installed.
-The logs are at fixed intervals of hours, days, weeks, months and years.
-The instrument can store a total of 1530 log entries which are distributed over the log intervals as follows:
+The logging occurs at the preprogrammed time intervals and the instrument can store up to 50000 log entries.